 A Tale of Two Startups: What I Learned About Strategy

-This blog post is based on my Linkedin carousel series called "A Tale of Two Startups".
+is based on my Linkedin carousel series called "A Tale of Two Startups".
 You may access the carousel here.

 In the fast-paced world of startups, having a sound strategy can make all the difference between success and failure.
 As the COO of two venture-backed SaaS companies, I experienced firsthand how strategic decisions shape the trajectory of a business.
 One of these companies was acquired multiple times, while the other ultimately failed.
 The contrast between these two outcomes offers valuable insights into what works—and what doesn’t—when it comes to strategy.